Glucose is a simple sugar, produced by photosynthesis, that has the chemical formula C6H12O6. In plants, glucose has five main uses.

 |Cellulose||Glucose molecules can combine to form this complex carbohydrate.
 It strengthens the cell walls in the plant.|

-Unlike glucose, starch is also insoluble, which means it will not draw water into the cell by osmosis.
+Unlike glucose, starch is insoluble, meaning it won’t draw water into the cell by osmosis.
 If water gets into the cell, it can cause it to swell up.

 Later on, the cell will break down the starch back into glucose.
-For example, during times when there are low rates of photosynthesis, such as winter and night-time.
+For example, during times of low photosynthesis rates, such as during winter or at night.